-Having been diagnosed with Ulcerative Colitis for 20 years, I’ve had numerous conversations with Insurance Companies on how to get life insurance coverage for myself and my clients.
-Here is what I’ve found
+Having discussed life insurance options with dozens of people suffering from Ulcerative Colitis, we’ve had numerous conversations with Insurance Companies on how to get life insurance coverage for clients, potential clients & even family members.
+Here is what we’ve found out:

 Mild cases of Ulcerative Colitis will be able to qualify for up to a standard life insurance policy.
 Moderate cases, especially those on immunosuppressants, will qualify for substandard rating.
-While severe cases, are limited to small whole life or guarantee issue policies.
+While severe cases, are limited to smaller life insurance plans or guarantee issue policies.

 The problem with Ulcerative Colitis is that you probably don’t know which category you fall in.
 As you already know, UC is one of the most complicated diseases known to man.
 You may feel like a mild case one day but an extreme case the next.
 Insurance companies however, have their own description of what these term means.
 In this guide we’ll simplify the process for you.